juju/docs/src/en/charms-deploying.md

 when deploying to a public cloud.
 Instead of having one machine per unit we can consolidate services.

+!!!
+Note: The 'local provider' is a special case, where machine 0 is effectively the host.
+You can still colocate services on other created machines, but not on machine 0, so the following example will not work with the local provider

 In this example we use the `--constraints` flag to fire up a bootstrap node with 4G of RAM so we can deploy other services to it by using the `--to` command: